DMP Mortgage topics covered.

 - Is it possible to remortgage while in an active DMP?

 - How much could I borrow if I have had a DMP?

 - Can I get a DMP mortgage in Scotland?

 - Speak to a DMP mortgage advisor

-Debt management plan mortgage (DMP Mortgages)
+Debt management plan mortgages.

 What affect will having a current or previous Debt Management Plan (DMP) have on you getting a mortgage?
 Credit history plays a critical part in the ability of an individual to get a DMP mortgage, a DMP is one of the credit issues that would be analysed before a person is cleared or approved for a mortgage.
 High street lenders do not like active debt management plans, however there are options available through specialist lenders.
 Our experts are highly skilled at obtaining DMP mortgages.

 While being in a DMP may hurt your credit score and chances of being approved, it is still possible to secure good mortgage deal.
 A DMP harms your chances of getting a mortgage because most lenders associate it with poor financial behaviour along with other credit issues such as defaults, late or missed payments, CCJ’s, and IVA’s

 In particular, the mortgage experts we work with are vastly experienced in all aspects of DMP mortgages.